Transition strip from laminate floor to ceramic tile

 Pay attention to the instructions provided with your new hardwood flooring and installation can be a breeze.

-For 2013, the trend in wood floors seems to be to those of lighter colored woods.
+Sometimes, the trend in wood floors seems to be to those of lighter colored woods.
 Elm, maple and ash are popular, but bamboo flooring is really becoming the rage.
 Bamboo offers a nice light color, and is extremely durable.
+The trend changes periodically so don't pay attention to it unless you plan to sell.
+Just go with what you like.

 The fact that bamboo is more economical than other wood surfaces also makes it an attractive option.
 It is also a green building material and is extremely sustainable.